evkx/evkx.github.io/content/models/xpeng/p7/_index.md

 ---
 title: XPENG P7
 linktitle: P7
-description: See below for details of the different variants of XPENG P7
+description: "See below for details of the different variants of XPENG P7"
 weight: 30
 ---
 ## XPENG P7 AWD Performance